-Let’s dive into four different approaches you can take:
+Let’s dive into five different approaches you can take when choosing your baby’s last name.

 Several couples said it was infinitely easier to just pick one of their last names and go with that as the family name.
 That said, they admitted that it’s typically the dad’s last name that gets picked while the mom is the odd-one out.